 The MACC program is especially designed for:

-This program equips students with the conceptual knowledge and practical skills to be effective communicators whether they work for for-profit corporations, not-for-profit organizations including Inter-governmental organizations (IGOs), or governments and their agencies.
+This program equips students with the conceptual knowledge and practical skills to be effective communicators whether they work for for-profit corporations or not-for-profit organizations.

 Key program highlights:

-• Corporate communication is fundamentally a practice, but scholarship built over the past fifty years has demonstrated that in order to be effective, this practice needs to be based on sound strategic knowledge.
-This program emphasizes that efficacious corporate communication blends sound strategies with techniques.
+- Corporate communication is fundamentally a practice, but scholarship built over the past fifty years has demonstrated that in order to be effective, this practice needs to be based on sound strategic knowledge.
+This program emphasizes that purposeful and effective corporate communication blends sound strategies with techniques.

-• The program emphasizes the need for corporate communication to take place in a global environment because ethnocentricity in communication results in ineffectiveness in communication.
-Cultural sensitivity also induces graduates of the program to navigate the ethical challenges that arise in their life as communicators no matter where they practice—in Colorado, within the U.S. or internationally.
+- The program emphasizes the need for corporate communication to take place in a global environment because ethnocentricity in communication results in ineffectiveness in communication.
+Cultural sensitivity also equips graduates of the program to navigate the ethical challenges that arise in their life as communicators no matter where they practice—in Colorado, within the U.S. or internationally.

-• Practicing strategic corporate communication is not possible without basing such practice on empirical evidence—whether the evidence is culled through qualitative or quantitative methods.
+- Practicing strategic corporate communication is not possible without basing such practice on empirical evidence—whether the evidence is culled through qualitative, quantitative or mixed methods.
 The MACC program seeks to train students on sound methodological principles thereby preparing them to be thoughtful communicators.
-Evidence also reveals that organizational leaders appreciate, and value, such communicators and so graduates are seen as adding value to organizational activities.
+Evidence reveals that organizational leaders appreciate, and value, communicators who bring theory and evidence-based value to organizational activities.

 For more information, visit the Master of Arts in Corporate Communication website.